The knowes, howes and barrows around the Ring of Brodgar

 South Knowe is the badly denuded mound outside the south-western section of the Ring of Brodgar’s encircling ditch.

-Being so close to the Ring of Brodgar, South Knowe has suffered greatly over the past decade, with increased visitor numbers meaning thousands of people a week clamber over it in the summer months.
+Being so close to the Ring of Brodgar, the knowe has suffered greatly over the past decade.
+Increased visitor numbers has restricted access to the exterior of the stone circle, which has seen thousands of people a week clambering over it in the summer months.

-South Knowe is one piece of evidence in the case against a bank surrounding the Ring of Brodgar.
-Had a bank existed, South Knowe could not have been raised in its current position [10].
+South Knowe is a key piece of evidence in the case against there have been a bank surrounding the Ring of Brodgar.
+Had one existed, South Knowe could not have been raised in its current position.
+[10]

 Bronze Age barrows

 The Ness of Brodgar is covered in clusters of Bronze Age barrows.
-The Ring of Brodgar clearly remained a focus for Bronze Age activity, with two linear arrangements lying to the south and east of the stone circle.
+The area around the Ring of Brodgar clearly remained a focus for Bronze Age activity, with two linear arrangements lying to the south and east of the stone circle.

 These contain nine surviving barrows, of varying size and form, the largest, and most obvious, being the three to the south of the stone circle.
 Approaching the ring from the south-east, they are clearly visible, along with the flattened top of the South Knowe, on the crest of a ridge of land to the left of the ring.